Business Advisory and Consulting Services

 Go-to-Market

-After the above foundation has been laid, then develop your Go-To-Market Strategy.
+After the above foundation has been laid, then develop your Go-To-Market Strategy, which is your marketing & sales plan.
 With the Ideal Client in your targeted segment as being your primary audience, how do you engage with them and explain how your product/service can solve their problems or reduce their risk or increase their efficiency?
 Your messaging must align with your Value Proposition, and should address the concerns and challenges faced by your personas with your Ideal Client.
+Avoid the temptation to focus on the features of the product or service, and instead focus on how the client’s environment will change in a positive way.

-Many companies struggle with this step – they often create a Go-To-Market before establishing a strong foundation of Product-Market-Fit, Ideal Client, Value Prop.
-This leads to marketing messages that don’t resonate with potential customers, marketing that is aimed at market segments or client types that don’t match your ideal client, and sales efforts that often fall short of company goals.
+Many companies struggle to align their GTM strategy – they often create a marketing or sales plan before establishing a strong foundation of Product-Market-Fit, Value-Prop, and Ideal Client.
+This leads to marketing messages that don’t resonate with potential customers, marketing that is aimed at market segments or client types that don’t match your ideal client, and sales efforts that have very low close rates and often fall short of company revenue goals.

 • Workshops